malfell/rosediem/README.md

 * Deleting a character redirects to the profile index instead of the user's profile.
 I know the route is wrong, but I was having trouble figuring out how to make it redirect properly.

 ## Unfinished Functionality
+* Edit form validation
+* Account security and password authentication
+* Log in

 ## API Documentation
  Method | Path | Purpose